THE AURIT CENTER

 Research confirms that divorce is not necessarily harmful to children when parents maintain a healthy, conflict-free co-parenting relationship.
 Many experts agree that it is better for parents to separate than to consistently expose their children to the high conflict levels of their marriage.
 Remember, divorce doesn’t cause the damage, it is the conflict during and after divorce that does.

 When parents expose their kids to marital conflict it often causes children to experience uncertainty, instability, and self-doubt.
-The pursuit of sole custody is likely to cause some disruption to your lives.
+The pursuit of sole custody in Arizona is likely to cause some disruption to your lives.
 Litigation may include invasive home evaluations and multiple court appearances.
 Parents will testify against one another.
 Children may be pitted against their parents.
 Does the benefit of possibly securing sole legal custody outweigh the potential harm to your children?
 The answer depends on your personal circumstances.

 The Aurit Center for Divorce Mediation prioritizes the well-being of children in each and every case.
 We can help you keep conflict low and reach creative agreements, personalized to best meet your needs.
 Additionally, your parenting plan can be developed to establish boundaries and guidelines to ensure that both of you feel the agreements are fair and support the best interests of the children.
 Concerns are discussed openly, and solutions are arrived at collaboratively.